klmnden/azure-docs.tr-tr/articles/active-directory/active-directory-licensing-group-product-migration.md

     [Guid[]]$objectsAssigningLicense = GetObjectIdsAssigningLicense $user $skuId

-    #GroupsAssigningLicense contains a collection of IDs of objects assigning the license
+    # GroupsAssigningLicense contains a collection of object IDs for assigning the license.
-    #This could be a group object or a user object (contrary to what the name suggests)
+    # This could be a group object or a user object (contrary to what the name suggests).
     foreach ($assignmentSource in $objectsAssigningLicense)
     {
-        #If the collection contains at least one ID not matching the user ID this means that the license is inherited from a group.
+        # If the collection contains at least one ID that doesn't match the user ID, the license is inherited from a group.
-        #Note: the license may also be assigned directly in addition to being inherited
+        # Note: The license might also be assigned directly, in addition to being inherited.
         if ($assignmentSource -ieq $groupId)
         {
             return $true